Arania/gitpusshuten-website/content/documentation/getting-started/deployment-hooks.md

 end
 <% end %>

-Now, I couldn't think of anything creative for the **pre** deploy hook, so for the sake of this example I'll just echo out something.
-As you might have guessed, the **pre** hook is what gets performed on the server before you push your application.
-The **post** hook is what gets performed after the application has been deployed.
+All these commands will run inside your application root on the remote server for the specified environment.

-You may add as many **pre** and **post** deploy hooks as you want.
+You may add as many `pre` and `post` deploy hooks as you want.
 You can also specify on which environment they have to invoke.

+__Modules__ may also add deploy hooks.
+For example, the __Passenger__ module, when defined in your `.gitpusshuten/config.rb`, will add a deploy hook that already runs this command:

+<% code do %>
+post "Restart Passenger" do
+  run 'mkdir -p tmp; touch tmp/restart.txt' end
+<% end %>

+So you don't have to.